kwameopareasiedu/react-simple-widgets/src/widgets/dialog-provider/dialog-provider-usage.md

 # DialogProvider

 The `DialogProvider` provides a dialog API for your app.
-This widget renders dialogs on top of its children.
+This provider renders dialogs on top of its children.
 This prevents any possible stacking context issues between the full page dialogs and components of your application (especially issues with any CSS grid you might have).

 The following guide demonstrates how to use the `DialogProvider`.